Best daily deals

 Because testing an unsealed ear necessarily introduces a type of selection bias, we’ve opted to hold off on publishing measurements on the ANC performance of the Samsung Galaxy Buds Live.
 Instead we will post scores, but no charts.
 We absolutely do not want this kind of thing passed around until we can verify a range of reasonably representative outcomes in normal use.
 The problem is twofold: because the earphones don’t seal the ear, a number of variables we can’t control (like the size and shape of your ear, distance of the Buds to your ear canal, etc.) will dramatically change the performance for you—much more so than earphones that seal the ear canal.
 Because whatever chart we posted would not reflect your experience, its utility is very limited here.

 While the noise canceling doesn’t meet the hubristic claim of muting 0-600Hz frequencies, the technology quiets low frequencies to the point where they sound about half as loud as they would without ANC enabled.
-The ability to dispel low frequencies without a proper seal is no small achievement: having an unsealed ear canal makes it nearly impossible to combat outside noise in real time.
+The ability to dispel low frequencies without a proper seal is no small achievement: having an unsealed ear canal makes it nearly impossible to combat outside noise in real-time.
 Let’s not mince words — the Samsung Galaxy Buds Live’s noise canceling performance is nowhere near the best, but it is impressive considering the conditions it operates under.
 The software has to work much harder to reduce background noise without the help of good passive isolation.

 Samsung braved new ground with its earbuds, and took a risk in a time when everyone is following Apple's lead.

-I prefer traditional noise canceling earbuds, but understand the Galaxy Buds Live’s appeal most when walking around.
+I prefer traditional noise canceling earbuds, but I understand the Galaxy Buds Live’s appeal most when walking around.
 I enjoy hearing my surroundings without software passthrough, which usually sounds unnatural and grating.
 Even then, I don’t notice a big difference between enabling and disabling noise-canceling though.

-You can learn about the ins and outs of feedforward and feedback noise canceling, but all you have to know from this Samsung Galaxy Buds Live review is that noise canceling works, but will not mute your surroundings.
+You can learn about the ins and outs of feedforward and feedback noise canceling, but all you have to know from this Samsung Galaxy Buds Live review is that noise canceling works but will not mute your surroundings.

 How does the Samsung Galaxy Buds Live sound?